 We have what we call an 'offer of early help'.

 We appreciate that when things aren't going well, it can be hard to take those first steps to ask for support; it can leave us feeling 'open and vulnerable'.
 The good thing is that you don't have to ask for help - the offer of help is already there.

 We suggest that in the first instance you talk to your child's teacher.
-However, we appreciate that you may find it easier to talk to Mr Moss or a member of our pastoral team, co-ordinated by Kerrie Bennett, our Pastoral Lead.
+However, we appreciate that you may find it easier to talk to Mr Moss or Amy Kingscote.

 We will work with you to find a way forward for you and your family.
 There are many ways we can do this.
 It may be within school, for example helping your child to join an after-school club or to become a Play Leader.
 In other situations we may find that, with your permission, we need to tap into other organisations who have more expertise, for example support with bereavement or counselling.
 If you prefer, you can contact these agencies yourself and we are happy to signpost you.
 Two of our pastoral team are trained to run parenting support groups.